siebertlooije/adtracking-fraud-detection/README.md

 - test.csv - the test set
 - sampleSubmission.csv - a sample submission file in the correct format

+### Possible features
+- Delta time between click_time and attribute_time
+- Time features of the attribute_time and/or click_time
+- Can we make extra features from the ip ?

 ### Exploration
+Source:

+- Findings

 ### Feature extraction
+Source:
 ### Used models

+### Results

+### Evaluation